Chart Color Schemes

 Woolgoolga - Arrawarra lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Woolgoolga - Arrawarra's population is approximately 15,152 as of November 2025.
-This figure represents an increase of 689 people since the 2021 Census, which recorded a population of 14,463.
-The growth is inferred from the estimated resident population of 15,052 in June 2024 and the addition of 230 validated new addresses after the Census date.
-This results in a population density ratio of 56 persons per square kilometer.
-Woolgoolga - Arrawarra's growth rate of 4.8% since the 2021 census exceeds that of its SA3 area (4.2%), indicating it as a region leader in terms of population growth.
-Overseas migration contributed approximately 62.8% to overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+Woolgoolga - Arrawarra's population is around 15,152 as of Nov 2025.
+This reflects an increase of 689 people since the 2021 Census, which reported a population of 14,463 people.
+The change is inferred from the estimated resident population of 15,052 from the ABS as of June 2024 and an additional 230 validated new addresses since the Census date.
+This level of population equates to a density ratio of 56 persons per square kilometer.
+Woolgoolga - Arrawarra's growth rate of 4.8% since the 2021 census exceeded the SA3 area's growth rate of 4.2%.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 62.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Future population trends project an above median growth for national non-metropolitan areas, with Woolgoolga - Arrawarra expected to increase by 3,280 persons to 2041 based on current numbers, resulting in a total gain of 21.0% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth for national non-metropolitan areas, with Woolgoolga - Arrawarra expected to increase by 3,280 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 21.0% in total over the 17 years.

 Frequently Asked Questions - Population